lukejduncan/mnist-tensorflow-flask/README.md

 Or if you prefer you can directly query it with curl.
 The API expects a POST to /mnist/classify with a param named `img` that is a csv of a flattened mnist compatible image.
-Fair warning, the code below is > 784 characters and srolls far to the right in github.
+Fair warning, the code below is > 784 characters and scrolls far to the right in github.

 The following command shows a classification for the first image in the mnist test set.